acvill/bracken_plot/README.md

     99d5c9,6c969d,645e9d,392b58,2d0320,f9c784,fcaf58,ff8c42,cc2936,ebbab9
 ![Alternate Palette 2](https://user-images.githubusercontent.com/22378512/131156718-827af008-2466-4cba-afb2-fbf71dd33a0c.png)

+#### Custom palettes

-[Coolors.co](https://coolors.co/generate) is great for making your own palettes.
+[Coolors.co](https://coolors.co/generate) is great for manually picking your own palettes. [fbparis's palette tool](https://mokole.com/palette.html) attempts to maximize the perceived distinctness between colors and is a good option if a large number of colors is desired.

 ## Troubleshooting

 Feel free to [open an issue](https://github.com/acvill/bracken_plot/issues/new) if you experience errors or would like to see specific features implemented in future updates.
+If you want to create and manipulate bracken relative abundance plots as vector images, please download and run the plotting function provided in the [Rmarkdown document](https://github.com/acvill/bracken_plot/blob/main/bracken_plot.Rmd).

 **Note**: bracken_plot is currently hosted on shinyapps.io under a free account, which means the app is restricted to 25 active hours per month.